LLNL/exajugo/README.md

 For example, from the repository folder, issuing:

 ```
-$ julia ACPF.jl ./example_data/case.raw ./example_acpf_solution
+$ julia ACPF.jl ./examples/500bus_example_data/case.raw ./example_acpf_solution
 ```

-would solve the power flow problem for  the 500-bus system in the `example_data` directory.
+would solve the power flow problem for the 500-bus system in the `examples/500bus_example_data` directory.

 ### Optimal power flow